vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

     cp  ~/.tanzu/tkg/clusterconfigs/xw6nt8jduy.yaml ~/.tanzu/tkg/clusterconfigs/guest1.yaml
     ```

    > This step duplicates the configuration file that was created when you deployed your management cluster.
+This duplicated file will be used as the configuration file for your guest cluster.
 You can edit the parameters in this new  file as required.
 For an example of a guest cluster template, see  [vSphere Guest Cluster Template](vsphere-wl-template.md).

    [](ignored)